Wichita business turns to new tech device to screen customer’s temperatures

 Checking temperatures at the door of businesses could be the new normal.

-We took a poll on our website asking viewers are you OK with businesses taking your temp before letting you enter.
-75 percent said yes.
-20 percent said no and 5 percent were undecided.
+We took a poll on our website asking viewers are you ok with businesses taking your temp before letting you enter.

 The restaurant owners say they installed the device to help put everyone’s mind at ease.